SalvatoreRa/ML-news-of-the-week/README.md

-# ML news of the week
+# ML & AI news of the week

-A collection of the best ML news every week (research, news, resources).
+A collection of the best ML & AI news every week (research, news, resources).
 Star this repository if you find it useful.

 [Here](https://github.com/SalvatoreRa/tutorial), you can find articles and tutorials about artificial intelligence